petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/web-content/developer-guide/web-content-api-basics/web-content-api-basics-using-graphql.md

    }
    ```

-## Get Web Content Structures From the Site
+## Getting Web Content Structures from the Site

 Use the `contentStructures` query to retrieve a list of the site's structures.